nculwell/nculwell.github.io/DinosaurBooks.md

 School-type books (various subjects).
 I haven't read most of these yet; this is really just a collection of ideas for me to follow up later.

 * Thom Holmes, *The Prehistoric Earth* series ([Worldcat search for the whole series](https://www.worldcat.org/search?q=se%3A%22Prehistoric+earth.%22+au%3Aholmes&qt=results_page#%2528x0%253Abook%2Bx4%253Aprintbook%2529format)) - History of life on earth, written at a middle school / early high school level.
+Pretty good overview but lacks pictures, which is a fairly serious drawback (both children's and adults' books on the subject typically have more of them).
   * *Last of the dinosaurs: the Cretaceous period* (2009, ISBN 9780816059621, [Worldcat](https://www.worldcat.org/title/last-of-the-dinosaurs-the-cretaceous-period/oclc/607552529))
 * The World in Ancient Times (OUP)
   * The Ancient Near Eastern World / Amanda H. Podany, Marni McGee